NSU-SU19CSE299S16/SU19CSE299S16G01NSU/README.md

 But healthask part is yet to be completed.

 **Profile**

 There is an profile for individual user a user can change his username or email and can set profile picture for that profile using profile sectoin

 [Picture here]

 **Nearest Hospitals**

 In the navigation bar another link is there called nearest hospitals where all the nearest hospitals info are given their address and phone number is given on a table in this section

 [picture here]

+**Future business plan:**

+ In future we want to develop this app with some more features.
+We will add some verified doctors to our webapp who will be available 24/7 to answer any kind of health related issues or can help with any emergency situation instantly.
+We will also add a feature like online appointment, where users can set their appointment with doctors via online.
+We will an option like anonymous post, where premium users can post about their problems anonymously without any hesitation.
+But to use these feature we will cost them in a yearly basis like 300/= taka every year and they have to pay this amount via bkash/Rocket/Ucash to have a premium account.
+Procedure for giving the yearly fees will also be given on the website with clear instructions.

+We will also add online medicine shopping option where they can buy some common medicines (which do not need prescription to buy) from our webapp.